ozbakan/osuca/README.md

 - Does course difficulty increase if I take other courses in the same quarter?
 - Which course combinations are most difficult taken together?

 It also exposes several services for client programs to query course analytics in JSON format.
+See [Communication Contract](#communication-contract) for further details.

 ## Getting Started